JamesSkemp/words/content/post/playstation-3-and-the-linksys-wrt54g-wireless-g-boardband-router.md

 +++
-title = "Playstation 3 and the Linksys WRT54G Wireless-G Boardband Router" summary = "Information about the Playstation 3 and the Linksys WRT54G router, as far as how easy they are to setup. [slnet0514:fd9fef78-47a2-4add-8476-5544f70abeae]" draft = false comments = true date = "2007-11-24T09:30:00-06:00"
+title = "Playstation 3 and the Linksys WRT54G Wireless-G Boardband Router" description = "Information about the Playstation 3 and the Linksys WRT54G router, as far as how easy they are to setup. [slnet0514:fd9fef78-47a2-4add-8476-5544f70abeae]" draft = false comments = true date = "2007-11-24T09:30:00-06:00"